This post may contain affiliate links. Please read our disclosure policy.

 Can I double this broccoli salad recipe?

 Absolutely!
-This mini broccoli salad recipe yields one generous bowl of the best broccoli salad.
+This recipe yields one generous bowl.
 If you’d like to make a second bowl, just double the ingredient amounts.

-Can I add other ingredients to this broccoli salad recipe?
+Can I add other ingredients to a broccoli salad ?

 Yes!
 Feel free to add other vegetables, fruits, nuts, or seeds to customize your salad.